 The academic load for Masters programs is as follows.
-The total MBA program load is 36 credit hours, while for the MIT GOV it is 30 credit hours.
+The total MBA program load is 36 credit hours, and for the MITM it is 36 credit hours.
 The maximum academic load is 12 credit hours per term.
 Students who pursue the program part-time have up to four years to complete the degree requirements including the foundation Masters courses.